Banana Greek Yoghurt Pancakes

 • 1/4 tsp salt for family over 12 months

-• Over a medium heat, brush a frying pan with butter.
-When hot, place batter into pan using a large spoon or ½ cup measure, depending on your desired pancake size.
-Cook for 2-3 minutes, or until golden brown, on each side.
+• Over a medium heat, brush a frying pan with extra butter.
+When hot, place pancake batter into pan using a large spoon or cookie scoop.
+Cook in batches of 3 for 2-3 minutes, or until golden brown on each side.
 Continue with the remaining batter, brushing the pan with more butter as necessary.

 • Serve with your favourite sides or toppings.

-4. Over a medium heat, brush a frying pan with butter.
-When hot, place batter into pan using a large spoon or ½ cup measure, depending on your desired pancake size.
-Cook for 2-3 minutes, or until golden brown, on each side.
+• Over a medium heat, brush a frying pan with extra butter.
+When hot, place pancake batter into pan using a large spoon or cookie scoop.
+Cook in batches of 3 for 2-3 minutes, or until golden brown on each side.
 Continue with the remaining batter, brushing the pan with more butter as necessary.

 Recipe Notes